 HMRC began using the term to describe businesses they considered to be tax evaders and the subject of tax investigations.

-Why use a Personal Service Company?
+Why use a personal service company?

-Personal Service Companies are used by contractors, freelancers and consultants for many reasons.
+PSCs are used by contractors, freelancers and consultants for many reasons.

 In some cases, clients and umbrella/recruitment agencies refuse to hire the self-employed who operate as sole traders.

-This is due to the Income Tax (Earnings and Pensions) Act 2003 which would require the recruitment agency to treat the sole trader contractor as an employee and provide them with the employment rights that come with being an employee, as well as deducting their income tax and National Insurance Contributions.
+This is due to the Income Tax (Earnings and Pensions) Act 2003, which would require the recruitment agency to treat the sole trader contractor as an employee and provide them with the employment rights that come with being an employee, as well as deducting their income tax and National Insurance contributions.

 This leaves opening a limited company as the only viable solution for contractors to follow.
 With the increasing flexibility in the workplace, using PSCs has become a popular option for employers.

-How do you set up a Personal Service Company?
+How do you set up a personal service company?

-There will be other options to consider such as setting up as a sole trader, a business partnership, a social enterprise, an overseas company or an unincorporated association.
+There will be other options to consider, such as setting up as a sole trader, a business partnership, a social enterprise, an overseas company or an unincorporated association.

 If setting up a limited company is the best option for you, you will need to choose a name, verify directors, decide on shareholders and guarantors and prepare documents agreeing how to run your company.
 You can find the steps for setting up a personal service company here.